tloredo/batse5bp/doc/index.rst

 overwrite flag, etc.), ``flux`` (with peak fluxes and fluences), and ``durn`` (with durations).

-The ``docn`` module also provides four convenience functions that will open important web pages at the SSC in your default browser; for convenience, these are all inserted into the ``batse5bp`` namespace:
+The ``docn`` module also provides convenience functions that will open important web pages at the SSC in your default browser.
+For convenience, these are all inserted into the ``batse5bp`` namespace:

 ``docn.show_ssc()``
   Show the COSSC web site.

+``docn.show_archive()``
+  Show a description of the CGRO data archive contents, including a list of the available detailed data types.

 ``docn.show_4B()``
   Show the 4B catalog web site.